Talk soon!

 Solution

-Vigil is a a concept partnership with NextBase for a retrofit DMS kit combining a smart dashcam, haptic steering wheel clip, and OBD-II connection, managed through a companion app that lets users build their own alert system.
+Vigil is a concept partnership with NextBase for a retrofit DMS kit combining a smart dashcam, haptic steering wheel clip, and OBD-II connection, managed through a companion app that lets users build their own alert system.

 Discover